barsoom/devbook/definition_of_done/README.md

 * Likely errors handled so the hatter isn't notified if devs don't need to act on it (e.g. showing an error only to the user, retries – especially for network requests)
 * If it's an email: there's a `mail_view` preview
 * If it's a document (e.g. PDF): there's a `document_previews` preview
+* We've documented or automated GDPR removal of personal data (in our system or external ones)

 ## Changes to the public site